MICLab-Unicamp/medseg/README.md

 However, we provide the complete Lightning Module code (in lightning_module.py) which can be used under your workflow and data for training if you use PyTorch Lightning.

 ## Issues?

+If you have any problems, make sure your pip is the same from your miniconda installation, by checking if pip --version points to the miniconda directory.
+Also check if the python you are using is the miniconda one.

 If you have any issues, feel free to create an issue on this repository.